U Beauty Resurfacing Compound Review 2026

 The beauty industry tells you to layer five serums.
 U Beauty says: what if you only needed one?
 The Resurfacing Compound bets its entire brand identity on the idea that multi-active simplification can match multi-product routines.
 A bold claim — and one worth investigating honestly.

 U Beauty bet on a contrarian idea: instead of layering five serums, what if one formula could target everything?
 The SIREN Capsule delivery system is the key innovation.
-Simplified routines are genuinely appealing — just know that each individual active is less concentrated than a dedicated serum.
+Simplified routines are undeniably appealing — just know that each individual active is less concentrated than a dedicated serum.

 The One-Serum Philosophy